Richmond, London: Theatres and cinemas

 Close to Richmond railway station is the Orange Tree Theatre which was founded in 1971 in a room above the Orange Tree pub.
-As audience numbers increased there was pressure to find a more accommodating space and, in 1991, the company moved to its current premises within a converted primary school.
-The 172-seat theatre was built specifically as a theatre in the round.
+As audience numbers increased, there was pressure to find a more accommodating space and, in 1991, the company moved to its current premises within a converted primary school.
+The 172-seat theatre was built specifically as a theatre-in-the-round.
 Exclusively presenting its own productions, it has acquired a national reputation for the quality of its work for staging new plays, and for discovering undeservedly forgotten old plays and neglected classics.

 The town has two cinemas, the arthouse Curzon in Water Lane and an Odeon cinema with a total of seven screens in two locations, the foyer of one having the accolade of being the only high street building visible from Richmond Bridge, and the second set being situated nearby in Red Lion Street.
 The Odeon on Hill Street, built in 1930, is in Art Deco style and is Grade II listed.

-Pubs and bars
+Historic public houses

-Numerous public houses and bars scattered throughout Richmond's town centre, and along the river and up the hill, with enough variety to cater to most tastes.
+There are numerous public houses and bars throughout Richmond's town centre, and along the river and up the hill, with enough variety to cater to most tastes.
 One of the oldest is The Cricketers, serving beer since 1770, though the original building was burned down in 1844.
 It was soon replaced by the present building.
 Samuel Whitbread, founder of Whitbread Brewery, part-owned it with the Collins family who had a brewery in Water Lane, close to the old palace.
 Grade II listed pubs include the White Cross, the Old Ship and the Britannia.